-- In Person Transcripts may be requested at the Reception Desk in Building A at the St. Augustine main campus during normal business hours. - By Mail Students may request transcripts via mail using the Transcript Request form.
-Mail to: First Coast Technical College - 2980 Collins Avenue, St. Augustine, FL 32084 - By Email Students may request transcripts by sending a scan of the Transcript Request form to transcripts@FCTC.edu
+- In Person Transcripts may be requested by completing the form at the Reception Desk in Building A at the St. Augustine main campus during normal business hours. - By Mail Students may request transcripts via mail using the Transcript Request form.
+Mail to: First Coast Technical College - 2980 Collins Avenue, St. Augustine, FL 32084 - By Email Students may request transcripts by sending a completed signed scan of the Transcript Request form to transcripts@FCTC.edu.